Gluten Free Oatmeal Raisin Cookies are easy to make soft, chewy oatmeal cookies filled with plump raisins. You wouldn’t guess they are gluten free!

 If you’re eating a gluten free diet you will likely have all you need to make these gluten free oatmeal raisin cookies a raving success.
 If you don’t, you’ll be super happy to know that the kind of flour you need is just a gluten free all-purpose flour available in any supermarket or grocery store.
 The only other specialized ingredient is gluten free baking powder, which luckily, most are these days, however, be sure to check the packaging to confirm that you have the gluten free type.

 I remember when eating gluten free seemed so limited but these days there is nearly no recipe that cannot be made gluten free.
-These Gluten Free Cinnamon Rolls for instance or even Gluten Free Confetti Cake.
-Then there are wonderful flourless cakes that use nuts as their base like my Flourless Chocolate Cake or Flourless Lemon Cake.
-Both are totally delectable treats and accidentally gluten free.
+There are wonderful flourless cakes that use nuts as their base like my Flourless Chocolate Cake or Flourless Lemon Cake.
+Both are totally delectable treats and gluten free.

 What sort of oats to use in gluten free oatmeal cookies?

 This is an interesting question.
 Technically, oats are naturally gluten free, however during processing they can come into contact with other gluten containing products like wheat, barley and many more.
 In some parts of the world, the claim of oats to be gluten free is prohibited, but in the US you can easily find oats that are marked gluten free.

 Also, some people who are gluten intolerant might have a sensitivity to oats.
 For this reason, I suggest checking with any gluten intolerant people that you intend to bake these cookies for if they have a sensitivity to oats before you make them.